 1.2.
-Catabolism and Regulation
+Formulations and Variants

-BCAAs have their bodily stores regulated by the BCAA dehydrogenase complex, which is increased in activity with both exercise and a dietary surplus of BCAAs
+BCAAs have their bodily stores regulated by the BCAA dehydrogenase complex, which is increased in activity with both exercise and a dietary surplus of BCAAs.

 BCAA catabolism occurs in the cell's mitochondria.
-The BCAAs undergo reversible conversion to α-keto derivatives (known as branched-chain α-keto acids) via the enzyme branched-chain aminotransferase (BCAT) and then is irreversibly metabolized (oxidative decarboxylation) via the branched-chain α-keto acid dehydrogenase (BCKDH) enzyme which is thought to be the rate-limiting step of BCAA catabolism.
+The BCAAs undergo reversible conversion to α-keto derivatives (known as branched-chain α-keto acids) via the enzyme branched-chain aminotransferase (BCAT) and then is irreversibly metabolized (oxidative decarboxylation) via the branched-chain α-keto acid dehydrogenase (BCKDH) enzyme, which is thought to be the rate-limiting step of BCAA catabolism.

-When leucine is reversibly metabolized into α-ketoisocaproic acid (KIC) by BCAT using α-ketoglutarate as a cofactor (and producing glutamine in this process) and then irreversibly metabolized into isovaleryl-CoA.
-Isoleucine is reversibly metabolized into 3-methyl-2-oxopentanoate (KMV) by BCAT using the same cofactor, and KMV is irreversibly metabolized into 2-Methylbutyryl-CoA while Valine is metabolized reversibly into 2-ketoisovalerate and then irreversibly into isobutyryl-CoA.
+When leucine is reversibly metabolized into α-ketoisocaproic acid (KIC) by BCAT using α-ketoglutarate as a cofactor (and producing glutamine in this process) and then irreversibly metabolized into isovaleryl-CoA, Isoleucine is reversibly metabolized into 3-methyl-2-oxopentanoate (KMV) by BCAT using the same cofactor, and KMV is irreversibly metabolized into 2-Methylbutyryl-CoA while valine is metabolized reversibly into 2-ketoisovalerate and then irreversibly into isobutyryl-CoA.

-The BCKDH complex is important in muscle protein synthesis (via leucine preservation, more preservation of this amino acid promotes more signalling from it), which is evidenced by the BCKDH kinase inhibitor clofibric acid causing myopathy after prolonged usage.
+The BCKDH complex is important in muscle protein synthesis (via leucine preservation, more preservation of this amino acid promotes more signaling from it), which is evidenced by the BCKDH kinase inhibitor clofibric acid causing myopathy after prolonged usage.

 Other activators of the BCKDH complex (increasing BCAA catabolism) include TNF-α (following injections which raised activity from 22% to 69-86% at 25-50mcg/kg) secondary to decreasing levels of the negative regulator and starvation (by decreasing the negative regulator).
-Additionally, all BCAA metabolites (the alpha keto acids) are inhibitors of BCKDH kinase and may increase the activity of the complex with α-ketoisocaproate (from leucine) being more potent than the others;HMB at 2mM does not inhibit this kinase.
+Additionally, all BCAA metabolites (the alpha keto acids) are inhibitors of BCKDH kinase and may increase the activity of the complex with α-ketoisocaproate (from leucine) being more potent than the others.HMB at 2mM does not inhibit this kinase.

 Exercise (localized muscle contraction specifically) is well known to activate this complex and has been confirmed in human tissue associated with decreasing BCKDH kinase (negative regulator) activity thought to be secondary to altering the levels of bound kinase relative to free kinase.

 Activation of the BCKDH complex (resulting in BCAA catabolism) is associated with myopathy, and cytokines or drugs that increase activity of this complex can increase BCAA catabolism and induce myopathy.
 The immediate metabolites of BCAAs are known to positively influence enzyme activity and encourage their own catabolism, forming a loop of self-regulation.
-Exercise is known to increase BCAA oxidation by activating this enzyme complex
+Exercise is known to increase BCAA oxidation by activating this enzyme complex.

 It is thought the increased tryptophan transport into the brain (which produces serotonin via 5-HTP) is a possible causative factor of fatigue, and replenishing oxidized BCAAs to preserve the ratio can attenuate fatigue production.

 Theoretically, tryptophan uptake into the brain increases during exercise.
 The increased synthesis of serotonin promotes fatigue and sedation.
-As BCAAs share the same transport into the brain as serotonin, it is thought loading them prior to exercise is able to hinder tryptophan uptake and serotonin production, thus hindering the onset of fatigue
+As BCAAs share the same transport into the brain as serotonin, it is thought loading them prior to exercise is able to hinder tryptophan uptake and serotonin production, thus hindering the onset of fatigue.

-Adding BCAAs to the rat diet may not prevent serotonin synthesis in the brain, while timed ingestion prior to physical activity (to ensure high levels in serum) has been noted to be effective with isolated valine
+Adding BCAAs to the rat diet may not prevent serotonin synthesis in the brain, while timed ingestion prior to physical activity (to ensure high levels in serum) has been noted to be effective with isolated valine.

-The epidemiological link between ALS and athletes is somewhat weak and inconsistent, and even the link between ALS and BCAA supplementation (hypothesized to be more commonly occurring in athletes) is currently unsupported
+The epidemiological link between ALS and athletes is somewhat weak and inconsistent, and even the link between ALS and BCAA supplementation (hypothesized to be more commonly occurring in athletes) is currently unsupported.

 It is plausible that BCAAs may increase neuronal excitation via mTOR dependent means, but the in vitro evidence resulted from quite high concentrations, while the mouse model was conducted from birth, which is usually more sensitive to neurological effects but may not accurately represent a non-infant consuming the agent.
-More research on this topic is needed
+More research on this topic is needed.

 4Interactions with Glucose Metabolism

-Leucine has potential to promote insulin-induced activation of Akt, but it requires PI3K to be inhibited or suppressed first (and then leucine preserves insulin-induced Akt activation).
+Leucine has the potential to promote insulin-induced activation of Akt, but it requires PI3K to be inhibited or suppressed first (and then leucine preserves insulin-induced Akt activation).

-In conditions where insulin is not present, 2mM leucine and (to a lesser degree) its metabolite α-ketoisocaproate appear to promote glucose uptake via PI3K/aPKC (atypical PKC) and indepedent of mTOR (blocking mTOR does not alter the effects).
+In conditions where insulin is not present, 2mM leucine and (to a lesser degree) its metabolite α-ketoisocaproate appear to promote glucose uptake via PI3K/aPKC (atypical PKC) and independent of mTOR (blocking mTOR does not alter the effects).
 This study noted stimulation only at 2-2.5mM for 15-45 minutes (resistance developed at 60 minutes) and was comparable in potency to physiological concentrations of basal insulin but underperformed (50% as potent) as 100nM insulin.

 It is possible that leucine can promote glucose uptake in some instances, such as when PI3K is inhibited or when insulin is not present in a cell culture but leucine is (acutely).
-It appears to have similar mechanisms to isoleucine
+It appears to have similar mechanisms to isoleucine.

-Valine has also shown an inhibitory effect on glucose uptake into muscle cells, but it appears to be more fast acting than leucine (0.3g/kg of either amino acid causing a spike in glucose relative to contrl at 30 minutes (valine) or 90 minutes with leucine).
+Valine has also shown an inhibitory effect on glucose uptake into muscle cells, but it appears to be more fast acting than leucine (0.3g/kg of either amino acid causing a spike in glucose relative to control at 30 minutes (valine) or 90 minutes with leucine).

-Isoleucine is not known to increase glycogen synthesis like leucine is possibly due to glycogen synthesis from amino acids being dependent on mTOR activation which is the result of leucine and not isoleucine.
+Isoleucine is not known to increase glycogen synthesis like leucine is possibly due to glycogen synthesis from amino acids being dependent on mTOR activation, which is the result of leucine and not isoleucine.

-Two of the three BCAAs (not leucine) can be converted into glucose
+Two of the three BCAAs (not leucine) can be converted into glucose.

-It has been noted that activation of BCAA transaminase occurs during glycogen depletion and that the two BCAAs known as isoleucine and valine are capable of being converted to succinyl-CoA (and possibly increase fat oxidation secondary to oxaloacetate; any increase in fat oxidation being able to suppress the rate of glycogen loss during exercise due to comparatively using more lipids).
+It has been observed that activation of BCAA transaminase occurs during glycogen depletion and that the two BCAAs known as isoleucine and valine are capable of being converted to succinyl-CoA (and possibly increase fat oxidation secondary to oxaloacetate; any increase in fat oxidation being able to suppress the rate of glycogen loss during exercise due to comparatively using more lipids).